Ryeford railway station

 The station opened with the railway in 1867.
 It was large for a country station and included a two-storey station-master's house.
 The single platform at Ryeford was unusually wide.
-Sidings served a large timber yard and a signalbox was sited at Ryeford when the short branch to Stroud from Dudbridge, the next station towards Nailsworth, opened in 1885.
+Sidings served a large timber yard, and a signalbox was sited at Ryeford when the short branch to Stroud from Dudbridge, the next station towards Nailsworth, opened in 1885.

 The Stonehouse and Nailsworth Railway, along with the rest of the Midland Railway, became part of the London Midland and Scottish Railway at the 1923 Grouping.
 Passenger services were suspended on the line as an economy measure to save fuel in June 1947, and were officially withdrawn from 8 June 1949.
 Ryeford remained open for goods traffic until 1964, though the signalbox closed in 1958.
 The line itself closed for goods traffic in 1966.
-The station buildings at Ryeford have all been demolished and the line of the track is used as the A419 road.
+The station buildings at Ryeford have been demolished and the line of the track is used for the A419 road.